-Abrahamson & Uiterwyk, Florida personal injury attorneys, are offering a family safety scholarship to a high school senior or first year college student who writes a winning essay in our Scholarship Essay Contest.
+Abrahamson & Uiterwyk, Florida personal injury attorneys, are offering a Distracted Driving scholarship to a high school senior or college student who writes a winning essay in their Scholarship Essay Contest.

 Please note that this scholarship is offered on a semi-annual basis for both the fall and spring semesters.

 There will be one scholarship awarded to a winning essay in the amount of $1,500.
 The winner of the scholarship contest will receive a check from Abrahamson & Uiterwyk.
 The award money must be used to pay for tuition and/or expenses related to school.

 The following are required for eligibility.
 You must be:

-- A current high school senior registered at a U.S. college or university OR a current first year student enrolled at a college or university.
+- A current high school senior OR a current college student.

 You must also:

 - Show that you have read and understand the contest rules by signing the application form and sending us a scanned copy with your signature.

-- Include your original family safety plan essay (only one essay per student is allowed) including a “mock” Family Safety Contract.
+- Include your original essay (only one essay per student is allowed) including any supporting and required documentation.

 Please submit your application form and essay by email to: Scholarship@theinjurylawyers.com by the deadline of July 31st, 2017.
 Please use “Scholarship Essay Contest” in the subject line of your email.
 All documents should be scanned and sent to the above email.
 No applications will be accepted through postal mail.